 Here’s why the “cheaper” option may not be the best value for you and your dog in the long run.

 Cost/benefit: health and safety standards

 The Farmer’s Dog is a completely different kind of food than kibble.
-In fact, only one is actually food!
+In fact, only one actually meets the standard of food!
 Most pet food, even so-called “premium” kibble is made to “feed” standards, which means it can be made with things that would be unfit and illegal to sell for human consumption (including so-called 4D meats—diseased, disabled, dying, and dead animals—as long as they are rendered at high heat into powdered “meals”).

 Recipes from The Farmer’s Dog meet the legal standard of real food that anyone—people or animals—can safely eat, because they’re made with human-grade ingredients cooked at a USDA-inspected facility.
 Fresh, human-grade food is also lightly cooked to retain its powerful nutrients.
-Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing.
-This manufacturing process is known to produce carcinogenic compounds.
+Kibble, in contrast, is subject to multiple rounds of high-heat, high-pressure processing that strips food of nutrients and turns it into those dried pellets.